dantekansepa/ML_Basics/README.md

 # ML_Basics
-This repository gives you the basics of machine learning using Python and all the code is written in Jupyter notebook
+This repository gives you the basics of machine learning using Python and all the code is written in Jupyter notebook..